Kilmarnock railway station: History

-Current operations and station description
+Overview

+Platforms and facilities

 The station is built well above street level and is accessed via either a subway and stairs or a more circuitous but step-free route along a narrow access road.
 Network Rail undertook a project to install lifts which started in February 2018 and was completed in January 2019.
 The station has a total of four platforms; two north-facing bays for both terminating Glasgow services and trains on the Glasgow to Stranraer via Kilmarnock route, on which trains reverse out of the station towards the junction with the Troon line.
-Two through platforms serve through services between Glasgow, Dumfries, Carlisle and Newcastle.
-Platform 3 is used for most of the services between Glasgow and Carlisle/ Newcastle via Dumfries in both directions however platform 4 does see some use.
+Two through platforms serve through services between Glasgow, Dumfries and Carlisle.
+Platform 3 is used for most of the services between Glasgow and Carlisle via Dumfries in both directions however platform 4 does see some use.

 Platform 3 and 4 are 57 miles from Dumfries and 89 miles from Carlisle.
+Some services from platforms 3 and 4 used to run all the way to Newcastle via the Tyne Valley Line, but these ceased in 2022.
 The bay platforms (1 and 2) as well as Platform 3 are covered by a partly glazed roof and directly accessible from the ticket office.
-Platform 4 is accessed via a subway and stairs, and afforded only a bus stop style shelter although it does have a departure board.
+Platform 4 is accessed via a subway and stairs or lift, and afforded only a bus stop style shelter although it does have a departure board.

-Facilities

 The station is fully staffed seven days a week, with the ticket office open from 06:30 (Mon-Sat)/10:15 Sundays until 23:30.
 A self-service ticket machine is also provided for use outside opening hours and for collecting pre-paid tickets.
-Other amenities on offer in the main buildings include toilets, a vegan deli, a shop selling Scottish food and gifts, an Active Travel HUB, waiting room and public wi-fi access.
+The Kilmarnock Station Railway Heritage Trust have turned the Station building into Kilmarnock Station Community Village, services include counselling services, a model shop and gaming centre, an Active Travel HUB, waiting room and public wi-fi access.
 Train information is offered via CIS displays, timetable posters, automated announcements and customer help points.
-Step-free access is available to platforms 1-3 only.
+Step-free access is available to all platforms.